 Breathing.
 Call your doctor or 911 if you notice they are having a hard time breathing.

 Body temperature.
 Late preterm babies don’t have as much body fat to keep their temperature normal.
 Keep your infant away from cold drafts.
 Keep their room warm and cozy.
 In winter, dress them in layers to keep them warm.

 Jaundice.
 If your baby’s skin or eyes are yellow, or they have trouble eating, it may be a sign of this condition.
 It means their liver can’t clear their blood of a substance called bilirubin.
 Make sure they have checked for jaundice before you leave the hospital, and call your doctor if you notice any symptoms.
 This can lead to brain damage if not treated early.

 Infections.
 Late preterm babies don’t have a fully developed immune system.
 That puts them at higher risk for infections.
 Watch for symptoms of illness like high fever or breathing problems.
 Call your doctor if you think your child needs treatment for an infection.

 What Challenges Might the Future Hold?

 Every infant develops at a different pace, but yours may hit certain milestones later than full-term babies.
-He may be slower to roll onto his back, speak, or grasp and hold objects with his hands.
-By age 2, he should catch up.
-If not, he may need some extra support or therapy.
+They may be slower to roll onto their back, speak, or grasp and hold objects with their hands.
+By age 2, they should catch up.
+If not, they may need some extra support or therapy.

 Late preterm children may be more likely to have health issues like asthma or cerebral palsy as they grow up.
 They may develop some skills more slowly and have a hard time paying attention at home or in school.
 Some struggle to master things like holding a pencil or brushing their teeth.